Click on the buttons below to find out about our school...

 Year 3, 4, 5 and 6

 Children in Key Stage 2 may bring in a snack from home.
 Mid-morning snacks may include a piece of fresh or dried fruit, vegetables or a cereal bar.
-Children should not bring in biscuits or chocolate bars for snack time.
+Children should not bring in biscuits, chocolate bars or foods high in sugar or salt for snack time.

 Brown bread toast is available from Years 1 – 6 and should be ordered at the beginning of the school day.
 The cost is 10p a slice.

 Hydration is important and aids learning and we encourage children to drink water regularly.
 Children should bring in their own drinks bottle filled with either water or squash.
 Water and cups are available in every classroom.

 Special Educational Needs